ysykimura/CART22/titleabstract.md

 ## Yoshiyuki Kimura

 ## Eunjeong Lee
+### Lagrangian fillings for Legendrian links of finite or affine type, and the foldings
+Recently, Shen and Weng provided a deep connection between the flag moduli of Legendrian and the theory of cluster algebras using double Bott-Samelson cells.
+This allows us to use the tools in the cluster algebras to study Lagrangian fillings for Legendrian links.
+In this talk, we investigate Legendrian links of finite or affine type and argue that there are at least as many Lagrangian fillings as seeds in the corresponding cluster structure.
+The main ingredients are the combinatorics of exchange graphs (especially, the Coxeter mutation), and the N-graphs developed by Casals and Zaslow.
+Moreover, we consider how the folding procedures on cluster algebras relate to symmetries on Lagrangian fillings.
+This talk is based on joint works with Byung Hee An and Youngjin Bae.

 ## Fang Li
 ### Study on cluster algebras via Newton polytopes: Laurent recurrence formula, positivity and polytope basis